EngPhysPoliMi/2.1-Meccanica_Applicata/README.md

-# x.y - Template
+# 2.1 - Meccanica Applicata

-Repository for "Template".
+Repository for "Meccanica Applicata".

 ## Use instructions